Rat Terrier Lifespan

 Life Stages

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Rat Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and hip dysplasia.
+Practical Rat Terriers care is shaped by three things: small size, moderate shedding, and a known predisposition to luxating patella and hip dysplasia.

 Senior Care